niu-lab/PTRBC/README.md

 PTRBC
 ===============

-This clinical data analysis tool can be used to do data cleaning and predict the required transfusion volume of red blood cells in surgical patients based on machine learning.
+This clinical data analysis tool can be used to do data cleaning and predict the required transfusion volume of red blood cells in surgical patients based on machine learning methods.

 Usage
 -----